muratk3n/thirdwave/en/2019/08/microgrids.md

 equation, making even centralized power distribution H2 gas based.
 The backup then would store the gas itself as backup fuel.

-Microgrids are catching on: Here is [news](https://microgridknowledge.com/municipal-microgrids-connecticut-grants/) from Conneticut:
+Microgrids are catching on: Here is [news](https://microgridknowledge.com/municipal-microgrids-connecticut-grants/) from Connecticut:

 "Three microgrid projects are advancing through the final stages of review, approval and funding in the fourth and final round of